Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/presentation/_index.md

 ## Rendering & Interaction Capabilities

 ### Composition & Rendering

+#### Composition
+The app developer may create the layout of the App UI using Altinn Studio.
+Standard UI components are available, in addition the app developer may create custom components and/or layouts.

+#### Rendering

-The UI in Altinn Studio and the UI designed in Altinn Studio and beeing presented in a App to end users support composition of UI components and rendering of them,
+- The UI in Altinn Studio being presented to app developers, and
+- The UI designed in Altinn Studio being presented in an App to end users,

+use _client-side rendering_, and may be rendered by a web browser.

 TODO: Link to relevant archiecture component(s) providing this capability.

 ### Session & State Management

+Cookies are used for client-side session management, both in Altinn Studio and Altinn Apps.

 ### Input Validation
-The UI in Altinn Studio and the UI designed in Altinn Studio and beeing presented in a App to end users support input validation of data inputed by App Developers or users using Apps developed in Altinn Studio,
+- The UI in Altinn Studio being presented to app developers, and
+- The UI designed in Altinn Studio being presented in an App to end users,

+support input validation of data inputed by App Developers or end users using Apps developed in Altinn Studio.

 TODO: Link to relevant archiecture component(s) providing this capability.